 In this situation, crafting a cybersecurity budget that adequately covers everything is not an easy task.
 But it is not impossible if you go about it the right way.

-There is no straight answer to this question, as it depends on too many variables such as the size and nature of your business, the level of IT involvement in your business activities, and the type of hardware and software used.
+There is no one definitive solution when it comes to allocating your cybersecurity spending.
+Generally, there are too many variables involved, such as the size and nature of your business, the level of IT involvement in your business activities, and the type of hardware and software used.

 However, there have been many surveys and studies on this topic in recent years.
 It is estimated that businesses spent more than $124bn on IT security in 2018 alone, with larger corporations happy to exceed billion-dollar budgets to protect their online assets.